stevenzhujr/Website/content/projects/pingpong.md

 slug = "pingpong"
 +++

 The Pingpong Rapid Defence Turret Repeater(PRDTR), or the Pingpong Ball Launcher project, was the final assignment of my ECE 5 course.
-I produced the launcher with two other classmates, Vihan Jayaraman and Jerry Wang.
+I produced the launcher with two classmates, Vihan Jayaraman and Jerry Wang.

 ### Abstract

-The main goal of our project was to construct a device that would be able to shoot projectiles with multiple degrees of freedom.
-We mounted a ping-pong ball launcher on a tiltable mount, giving it 360 degrees of coverage as well as the ability to change the angle of aim.
-Using a wirelessly connected PS4 controller, we send commands to the arduino’s serial monitor, which will rotate and tilt the turret accordingly as well as fire our ping-pong balls.
+The main goal of our project was to construct a device that shoots projectiles with multiple degrees of freedom.
+We mounted a ping-pong ball launcher on a tiltable mount, giving it 360 degrees of coverage in aim.
+Using a wirelessly connected PS4 controller, we send commands to the Arduino’s serial monitor, which rotates and tilts the turret to aim and fire our ping-pong balls.

 ### Technical Details

 **Software**: Using AntiMicroX, we mapped the PS4 controls to keyboard commands.
-Afterwards, we used a serial monitor emulator, PuTTY in order to ensure every keyboard command was immediately sent to the arduino.
-The arduino then reads the keyboard commands from PuTTY and executes them.
+Afterwards, we used the serial monitor emulator PuTTY to ensure all keyboard commands were immediately sent to the Arduino.
+The Arduino then reads the keyboard commands from PuTTY and executes them.

 **Hardware**: The entire system is powered using a 12V power supply.
-We designed a mosfet circuit to act as a switch for the spindle motors and used the arduino to control the Nema 17 stepper motors.
+We designed a MOSFET circuit to act as a switch for the spindle motors and used the Arduino to control the Nema 17 stepper motors.

 ### Equipment
 - Arduino Uno